This post may contain affiliate links. Please see my disclosure policy for details.

 Beyond this list, there are many more things to do in Burford.
 Shops to explore, cosy streets to admire and Burford walks to explore more of the Oxfordshire countryside.

 I could have spent a couple of hours here engrossed in every little thing it had to offer.
 I’ve been coming here since I was a kid and each time I come back there’s something new to discover.

-Don’t miss out on a visit to the chocolate box town of Burford while in UK , a jewel in the crown of the Cotswolds.
+Don’t miss out on all these amazing things to do in Burford while in UK, a jewel in the crown of the Cotswolds.

 Don’t miss out on these beautiful villages while you’re in the Cotswolds!

 Once you’re done exploring Burford, you can make your way to the beautiful village of Lechlade-on-Thames.

 You can take a picnic here by the river and go boating in the summer.
 Don’t miss out on a pint in the popular pub; The Riverside.

 If you’re wanting to go further afield you can explore Stow on the Wold, Castle Combe, Lacock (perfect for Harry Potter fans!), Bibury, Cirencester, Bradford On Avon and plenty more amazing places that will take your breath away!